isabella232/data-workbench.en-1/help/home/c-preparing-for-dashboard-installation/c-dashboard-to-data-workbench-servers-communication/t-verifying-qurey-api-enablement.md

 ---
 description: Each DPU from which the dashboard is to visualize data must have a Query API license.
-seo-description: Each DPU from which the dashboard is to visualize data must have a Query API license.
-seo-title: Verifying Query API Enablement
 solution: Analytics
 title: Verifying Query API Enablement
 topic: Data workbench